Cicero-bit/Cicero-bit/README.md

 #  About Me:
 Hey, I'm Cicero 👋<br>I'm a FullStack dev primarily working with JavaScript & TypeScript.
-I'm interested in building secure, scalable, and efficient applications for the web.<br><br>My current side projects involve building a services marketplace web applications using Node.js and React.<br>
+I'm interested in building secure, scalable, and efficient applications for the web.<br><br>My current side projects involves building a services marketplace web applications using Node.js and React.<br>

 ## 🌐 Socials: